Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Introduction

-Overall, we make a number of key contributions:\ (1) We first derive a novel theoretical connection between causality's SCMs and LPs, by which we then (2) use the hidden confounders of the SCM to devise an adversarial-style attack---which we call Hidden Confounder Attack (HCA)---onto the LP showing that non-classification problems can be prone to adversarial-style attacks; (3) We study and discuss two classical LP families and one real world applied optimization problem to further motivate research on HCA and their potentially worrisome consequences regarding security.
-For reproduction, we make our code repository publicly available: \url{https://anonymous.4open.science/r/Hidden-Conf-Attacks/}.
+Overall, we make a number of key contributions:\ (1) We derive for the first time a novel, theoretical connection between causality's SCMs and LPs, by which we then (2) use the hidden confounders of the SCM to devise an adversarial-style attack---which we call Hidden Confounder Attack (HCA)---onto the LP showing that non-classification problems can be prone to adversarial-style attacks; (3) We study and discuss two classical LP families and one real world applied optimization problem to further motivate research on HCA and their potentially worrisome consequences if being ignored.
+For reproduction, we make our code repository publicly available.\footnote{ \url{https://github.com/zecevic-matej/Hidden-Confounder-Attacks}}